How Old Is America

 Pennsylvania

-James II of England, a wealthy Englishman Quaker, owed money to William Penn’s family in 1681.
+How old is America?
+James II of England, a wealthy Quaker, owed money to William Penn’s family in 1681.
 The King provided a charter for a location for the Quakers to settle in exchange for paying off the debt.
 They received the piece of land next to the Delaware River, 12 miles north of Newcastle.
 The place they had moved to was known as “THE PROVINCE OF PENNSYLVANIA.”
-Penn wasn’t worried about his new colony’s potential success even if the charter grant placed more restrictions on them than on the other colonies.
-His theory basically depended on his faith in Quakers to establish a decent government because he thought they were nice people by nature (and better than the Puritans).
-They were successful in settling in 1681. near the Chesapeake River’s eastern bank.
-They created Philadelphia as a result of the extraordinarily fruitful terrain they eventually arrived to.
+Penn wasn’t worried about his new colony’s potential success, even if the charter grant placed more restrictions on them than on the other colonies.
+His theory depended on his faith in the Quakers to establish a decent government because he thought they were nice people by nature (and better than the Puritans).
+They were successful in settling in 1681 near the Chesapeake River’s eastern bank.
+They created Philadelphia as a result of the extraordinarily fruitful terrain they eventually arrived at.

 Penn was able to establish cordial ties with the nearby Native American tribes, much like the Plymouth colony, by buying their land before expanding their settlement.
-Although at initially the majority of settlers in Pennsylvania were Quakers, Penn’s philosophy of tolerance towards religious freedom attracted many others who were trying to flee religious intolerance in Europe.
+Although initially, the majority of settlers in Pennsylvania were Quakers, Penn’s philosophy of tolerance toward religious freedom attracted many others who were trying to flee religious intolerance in Europe.

 Diversification Over Time